If the only thing you know about chartreuse is that it’s a color, you’re really missing out.

-It’s a much sweeter drink than many of the other options on the list, though you still can’t properly call it “sweet” – not like you can a mimosa, pina colada, or daiquiri, anyway.
+It’s a much sweeter drink than many of the other options on the list, though you still can’t properly call it “sweet.”

 There’s still too much herb and mint flavor for that, and the lemon juice adds some sour notes, as well.